-Assemblé was a VR experience created for Round 4 of Building Virtual Worlds at the Entertainment Technology at Carnegie Mellon University
+Assemblé was a VR experience created for the course Building Virtual Worlds at Carnegie Mellon's Entertainment Technology Center

 WHAT IS ASSEMBLÉ?